OGSM – in detail

 history

-OGSM originated in the USA, influenced by Peter Drucker's "Management by Objectives" philosophy.
-It was refined during the post-war economic boom in the USA and Japan, initially by companies like Toyota and Honda.
+It was refined during the post-war economic boom in the US and Japan, initially by companies like Toyota and Honda.
 They used it for long-term planning and continuous improvement.
 Later it was adopted by Fortune 500 companies.

 At Athena Associates, we work with the tailored version;

-specifically adjusted to suit Start-Ups,
+specifically adjusted to suit start-ups and entrepreneurs.

 "What by How"

-The core of strategy, and of OGSM
+the core of strategy, and of OGSM

 from other strategy models or approaches.
 It is the DNA of strategic thinking:

-What do you want to achieve
+What do you want to achieve?

 and